ragnarroshan/Exp-6--Design-a-10-Led-Sequencer-circuit-using-Altium-software-and-generate-the-Gerber-file./README.md

 ## Layout diagram:

 # RESULT:
-Thus, the schematic and PCB layout for the IoT based fan speed control circuit has been successfully designed using Altium software.
+Thus, the schematic and PCB layout for the LED sequencer circuit has been successfully designed using Altium software.